10/29/25

 1. Introduction:

-• Setting the stage with a real-world problem statement that will guide our exploration.
+• The Problem: We'll introduce a real-world problem that will guide our exploration.

 3. Exploratory Data Analysis (EDA):